-People's sleep can be marred.
-This can affect their health.
-The migration and reproduction of birds can be disrupted.
-It also disrupted fish.
-It disrupted amphibians.
-It disrupted insects.
-And it disrupted bats.
+People's sleep can be marred, which in turn can affect their health.
+The migration and reproduction of birds, fish, amphibians, insects and bats can be disrupted.
 Plants can have abnormally extended growing periods.
-And forget about seeing stars or the Milky Way.
-That's if the trend continues.
+And forget about seeing stars or the Milky Way, if the trend continues.

-For the most part, three places saw a surge in artificial night lighting.
-Those included Asia.
-It included Africa.
-And it included South America.
+Asia, Africa and South America, for the most part, saw a surge in artificial night lighting.

-More and more places are installing outdoor lighting.
-That is due to its low cost and the overall growth in communities' wealth, the scientists noted.
+More and more places are installing outdoor lighting given its low cost and the overall growth in communities' wealth, the scientists noted.
 Urban sprawl is also moving towns farther out.
-The outskirts of major cities in developing nations are brightening quite rapidly.
+The outskirts of major cities in developing nations are brightening quite rapidly, in fact, Kyba said.

 Other especially bright hot spots: sprawling greenhouses in the Netherlands and elsewhere.